Lilla-Kavecsanszki/downwarddog/README.md

 - #22 after successfully creating a booking, for the user to receive a confirmation text or email and/or reminder before the class also
 - #23 users to be able to add the booking information to their calendar

+(#19 US was deleted during production)

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)

 # Planning

-Persona Profile - by using Code Institutes template - purpose of the website
+The planning process started with determining the target clientele, by creating a Persona Profile - by using Code Institutes template - based on design thinking.
+Therefore the website aims to cater to the needs, expectations and preferences of the identified persona.

-- <a href="">
+You can see the persona profile [HERE](README_docs/design_thinking_persona_template.pdf).

+Given the prevalence of mobile usage among our target users, creating a responsive website was a top priority in our design approach.
+To achieve this, we leveraged the power of Bootstrap grids, elements, and responsive utilities combined with custom CSS, to ensure seamless adaptability across various devices.

-Agile Methodology
+#### Agile Methodology

-Kanban board and Issues
+In this project Github issues were used to create the User stories and groupped into Epics, in a Github Project.
+This served as the Agile tool.
+The issues' development was managed through a Kanban board.
+Currently, all the issues have been marked as "Done”.

+For easy access, you can find the Epics, User Stories/ Issues, and Kanban board [HERE](https://github.com/users/Lilla-Kavecsanszki/projects/5).

 # Design